-Benjamin A. Gilman International Scholarship Program provides awards for US undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
+This provides awards for US undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
 The scholarships are based on financial need and sponsored by the US Department of State Bureau of Educational and Cultural Affairs.
 More information and applications are available from IIE - the Institute of International Education.

 Award: Up to $5,000 (plus additional bonus funds available to Gilman Scholarship recipients only)

 Requirements: Must receive the Pell Grant.
 The student's chosen program must meet the Gilman Program's eligibility criteria.

 Deadline: Oct.
 7 for spring and March 7 for summer of each year. (spring and summer only)